awflick/ETH-Tip-Jar/README.md

 3. In VS Code, **right-click `index.html`** (inside the `frontend` folder) and choose:
    **“Open with Live Server”**
 4. Your default browser will open `http://127.0.0.1:5500/frontend/index.html` or similar.
-5. Connect your MetaMask wallet and start tipping in ETH!
+5. Connect your MetaMask wallet and start tipping in ETH or tokens!

 ---